wp-plugins/better-click-to-tweet/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The only click to tweet plugin which correctly counts characters, taking into account username length and non-Roman characters.
+Correctly counts characters, taking into account username length and non-Roman characters.
 Simply put: as Click to Tweet plugins go, this one's BETTER.
 Also: translation ready, as of version 2.0!

 == Description ==